-C-3a(5) Radioactive Mixed Waste

-CRANE does not manage radioactive mixed wastes.
-Therefore, this section is not applicable.
 C-3a(6) Leachates

 Leachates are not land disposed at this site.
+Therefore, this section is not applicable.
+C-3a(7) The Packs March 4 of the section of the sect

+Lab packs are not land disposed at this site.
 Therefore, this section is not applicable.